-Hantavirus is a member of the Bunyavirus family, which is usually found on rodents.
-They are transmitted from rodents to man through urine, saliva or droppings, which may be carried through the air as an aerosol and breathed in.
+The hantavirus is a member of the Bunyavirus family, which is usually found in rodents.
+These viruses can be transmitted from rodents to humans through inhalation of aerosols from the rodent's urine, saliva, or droppings.

-One variety, the Sin Nombre virus, which is carried on a species of mouse called the deer mouse, causes an illness called hantavirus pulmonary syndrome, or HPS.
+One variety of the hantavirus known as the Sin Nombre virus, which is carried in a species of mouse called the deer mouse, causes an illness called hantavirus pulmonary syndrome (HPS).
 The virus is not infectious to pets or predators.
 Moreover, the illness is not transmitted from person to person.

-Other hantaviruses cause other diseases, such as hemorrhagic fever with renal syndrome (HFRS), especially in Asia.
+There are several other types of hantaviruses that can cause diseases, such as hemorrhagic fever with renal syndrome (HFRS), which primarily affects individuals in Asia.

 - Adult Respiratory Distress Syndrome (ARDS)

 - Bluish coloration of the lips and skin, due to lung failure leading to deoxygenation of the blood